German Spaetzle with Cabbage

 - In a large skillet, cook bacon until crispy.
 Remove bacon and drain on paper towels.
 When cool, break into small pieces.

-- Using the same skillet, add onion and cabbage to the bacon grease, mixing well.
-Cover and simmer until the cabbage is tender, about 12-15 minutes.
+- Using the same skillet, add prepared chopped onion and shredded cabbage to the bacon grease, mixing well.
+Cover and simmer until the cabbage is tender, about 15-20 minutes.

 - Stir in whipping cream and dumplings.
 Continue cooking until the cream starts to thicken.
 Within minutes, the spaetzle will soak up some of the cream, creating a creamy dish.
 Season with salt and freshly ground black pepper.
 Serves 8-10.